-Several weeks ago, a tipster stumbled across the web page for the 2010 Golf buried in Volkswagen's consumer website, giving us a preview of the some of the details of the U.S.-spec MK VI model.
+Several weeks ago someone stumbled across the web site for the 2010 Golf buried in the VW consumer site and we got a preview of the some of the details of the U.S.-spec MK VI model.
 VW has now made that information official including pricing, options and EPA mileage numbers.

-For 2010, U.S. Golf buyers will be able to choose from two engine options, the old 2.5-liter inline-five carried over from the MK V model and the 2.0-liter TDI that debuted last year in the Jetta.
-Gas engined Golfs have a starting tab of $17,490, and the better equipped TDI kicks off at $21,990.
-Why "better equipped," you ask?
-All TDI Golfs receive a new uplevel touch-screen audio system with Sirius satellite radio and mobile device interface.
-Diesels also get a special lowered sport suspension as standard fit.
-Unlike the 2009 Jetta TDI, DSG-equipped Golfs will also get steering wheel mounted paddle shifters.
+For 2010, U.S. Golf buyers (not including GTIs) will be able to choose from two engine options, the old 2.5-liter inline five carried over from the MK V and the 2.0-liter TDI that debuted last year in the Jetta.
+Gas-engined Golfs have a starting tab of $17,490 with the better-equipped TDI kicking off at $21,990.
+The TDI gets the new up-level touch-screen audio system with Sirius satellite radio and mobile device interface as standard.
+Diesels also get a special lowered sport suspension standard.
+Unlike the 2009 Jetta TDI, DSG-equipped Golfs also get steering wheel mounted paddle shifters.

-For 2010, Volkswagen has also managed to eek out improved EPA numbers,with the manual gas Golf getting a 22/30 mpg rating.
-The manual diesel reaches 30/41 mpg while the DSG diesel achieves 31/42 mpg – up 2 mpg from the 2009 Jetta.
+The EPA numbers have also been improved with the manual gas Golf getting a 22/30 mpg rating.
+The manual diesel gets 30/41 mpg while the DSG diesel gets 31/42 mpg, up two mpg from the 2009 Jetta.